 From the Principal

-Dear Members of St Edmund’s College Community,
+Acknowledging 120 years of service to St Edmund’s College

 Diarmuid O’Riordan, Principal